 This incident was excerpted from Leo’s short but interesting 76-page book of memoirs, I Flew the Lancaster Bomber, describing his early life, his days in the RCAF, and his later years.

 It has been reissued by his family and is now available as a paperback from Amazon.
 To order it, click here: I Flew the Lancaster Bomber.
-The cost is about $7.00 for a paperback, and $1.00 for an e-book.

 Leo Richer flew until August 1945.
 One of his duties after the war ended was bringing home the freed prisoners of war from the continent in his Lancaster.